 5. Ensure the sustainability and longevity of the organization

-CENTER is generously supported by the National Endowment for the Arts, the City of Santa Fe Arts Commission, New Mexico Arts, a Division of the Department of Cultural Affairs, the National Endowment for the Arts, the National Endowment for the Humanities, the New Mexico Humanities Council, our special friends, donors, Members, Board of Directors, and staff who help us to fulfill our mission.
+CENTER programs are generously supported by the Gumbo Foundation, the Phillip and Edith Leonian Foundation, the City of Santa Fe Arts & Culture Department, New Mexico Arts, a division of the Department of Cultural Affairs, the National Endowment for the Arts, the National Endowment for the Humanities, the New Mexico Humanities Council, our special friends, donors, Members, Board of Directors, and staff who help us to fulfill our mission.